 A. General Policy

 The community of Brown University condemns any form of dishonesty or misconduct in research and accepts responsibility for developing and maintaining the highest standards of intellectual integrity.
 A climate of intellectual honesty mandates that all scholars have an obligation to conduct research in a manner reflecting these principles.

-If it should appear that an incident of academic dishonesty may have occurred in this community, Brown University will act with dispatch and according to Federal regulations and will adhere to the following procedures with regard to instances of alleged misconduct arising out of the performance of scholarly research.
+If it is alleged that research misconduct has occurred in this community, Brown University will act with dispatch and will adhere to the following procedures.

-This policy and the associated procedures apply to all individuals at Brown University engaged in research.
-This policy applies to any person paid by, under the control of, or affiliated with the institution, such as scientists, trainees, technicians and other staff members, students, fellows, guest researchers, or collaborators at Brown University.
+This policy and procedures apply to any person paid by, under the control of, or affiliated with the institution at the time of the alleged misconduct, such as scientists, trainees, technicians and other staff members, students, fellows, guest researchers, or collaborators at Brown University.
 The policy and associated procedures will normally be followed when an allegation of possible research misconduct is received by an institutional official.
-Particular circumstances in an individual case may dictate variation from the normal procedures when deemed in the best interests of Brown University and/or external sponsors of research.
-Any change from the normal procedures also must ensure fair treatment to the subject of the inquiry or investigation.
+Particular circumstances in an individual case, such as requirements of an external sponsor, may dictate variation in procedures.
+Any change from the normal procedures must ensure fair treatment to the subject of the inquiry or investigation.
 Any significant variation should be approved in advance by the Office of the Vice President for Research of Brown University.

 Allegation means any written or oral statement of possible research misconduct made to an institutional official.

 Complainant means a person who makes an allegation of research misconduct.

 Conflict of Interest, as used in this Policy, means the real or apparent interference of one person's interests with the interests of another person, where potential bias may occur due to prior or existing personal or professional relationships